cinnData/DataSci/[DS-01E] Example - LendingClub data.md

 * `dti`, the **debt to income ratio** (%), calculated as the borrower’s total monthly debt payments on the total debt obligations, excluding mortgage and the requested loan, divided by the borrower’s self-reported monthly income.
 Missing for about 3,100 loans.

 * `fico`, the lower boundary range the borrower's **FICO score** at loan origination belongs to.
-FICO scores are created by the Fair Isaac Corporation (FICO).
+FICO scores are assigned by the Fair Isaac Corporation (FICO).
 Lenders use FICO scores along with other details on borrowers credit reports to assess credit risk and determine whether to extend credit.
 They take into account data in five areas: payment history, the current level of indebtedness, types of credit used, length of credit history and new credit accounts.

 * `initial_list_status`, the initial listing status of the loan.
 The possible values are 'w' (whole) and 'f' (fractional).
 Loans listed 'w' become available for fractional funding (and vice versa) if there are no buyers within a certain time frame.

-* `application_type`, indicates whether the loan is an individual application or a joint application with two co-borrowers.
+* `application_type`, indicates whether the loan is an individual application or a joint application of two co-borrowers.

 * `loan_status`, the current status of the loan.
 Eight values: 'Charged Off', 'Current', 'Default', 'Fully Paid', 'In Grace Period', 'Issued', 'Late (16-30 days)' and 'Late (31-120 days)'.
-LendingClub charges off a loan when we no longer reasonably expect further payments.
+LendingClub charges off a loan when further payments were not reasonably expected.
 Generally, charge-offs occur no later than 30 days after the loan enters the default status.
 Once a loan is charged off, the remaining principal balance is deducted from the account balance.

 ## Questions